chandu9400/ChandraketYadav/README.md

 A Front-end login page with OTP generation

 # 1. Setup instructions :
-(i) Download the Repository using download zip, or using command prompt.
+(i) Download the Repository using download zip, or using command prompt, by clicking on "Code" option above.

 (ii) You can use editors for making files, like SublimeText or Visual Studio.